Jerry

 Service

-Systems that have been running for 15 or 20 years carry weight that is not visible in the codebase.
-Dependencies accumulate, delivery pressure shapes architecture in ways nobody documented, and sequencing a platform transition matters more than most teams expect when they start.
+Systems that have been running for 15 or 20 years carry weight you cannot see in the code.
+Things get wired to other things nobody wrote down.
+Delivery pressure shaped the design in ways nobody documented.
+And the order you change things in matters more than most teams expect when they start.

 The point is not to modernize everything.
 The point is to change what needs changing without breaking what already works.